SorkinType/Merriweather/README.md

 ## ChangeLog

+### 2 Feb 2019 (Eben Sorkin) Merriweather v2.004

+*  Primary respacing of Latin in both Roman and Italic from n, and o and H and O outward.
+The color in text is much improved.
+*  Changed the space glyph width ( yes really! ) for better color and more consistency in apparent approach across weights
+*  Adding a significant amout of kerning to both Roman and Italic.
+*  Changes to some glyph shapes for increased eveness in color and design consistency.
+Glyphs include : J,K,M,N,R,T,V,W,X,Y,Ezh
+*  Changes to diacritics so that standard 'comb' and 'combcase' diacritics are used.
+*  Improved diacritic placement and design especially tilde, caron, acute, grave
+*  Addition of support for stacking diacritics to support new langauge support for example 'emacronacute' ( Unicode 1E17 )
+*  Addition of new diacritics including commaturnedmod, doubleprimemod, firsttonechinese, fourthtonechinese, primemod, ringhalfleft, ringhalfright, secondtonechinese, verticallinelowmod, verticallinemod, dblgravecomb, brevebelowcomb, macronbelowcomb, strokeshortcomb, strokelongcomb
+*  Changed the aproach to Aringacute to be consistent with the more permissive verical metrics.
+Thanks Vietnamese and other stacking glyphs!
+*  Added support for scandinavian symbols accountof, addressedtothesubject, ( Unicodes 2100 and 2101)
+*  Added Currency symbols hryvnia, kip, manat, tenge, tugrik
+* Added Arrow symbols to Italic
+* Added Greek letters ( Delta, Omega, mu ) and rationalized their names and unicodes vs Ohm, increment, product, summation
+*  Tabular Lining figures and Tabular Old Style figures added to Italic.
+*  Improved premade fractions with kerning of their components
+*  Improved verical placement of inferior and superior small numbers.
+*  4 kinds of small numbers for fractions, superiors for foot notes and inferiors for scientific notation to Italic.
+*  Corrected design mistake in Cyrillic glyph "Komizje-cy" ( Unicode 0504 )
+*  Created initial version of small caps for Roman and Italic in the sources.
+However they don't currently export because they are a) not done and b) have no kerning.
+Small caps are made for Latin, Cyrillic, Greek Symbols and Figures.
+Small caps are using comb diacritics.
+Small cap punctuation and currency could be added - I am not sure if I think this make sense or not yet.
+        Notes:
+        - I also don't yet understand what the best design approach to small caps for digraphs including DZ, DZcaron, Dz, Dzcaron, NJ, Nj, is.
+        - The final remix RMX Scaller settings used to make the small caps were Width 96, Height 87 Weight 2 and 1 and adjust spacing 2.
+*  Improved number or figure design for both Roman and Italic
+*  Made many under the hood changes in Glyphs to make the files more effcient to work in in glyphs by linking sidebearings, widths and updating kern groups.
+This was especially touchy for cyrillic because many of the italic forms can't be linked in a parallel to their roman or upright opposites.
+*  Improved Ldot but I don't feel this solution is final.
+*  Cyrillic kerning is still not really complete.
+* Support for Serbian added ( be-cy.loclSRB ) but not yet Serbian Italic.
+* Full pinyin support still requires 8 more glyphs.
+*  Discovered that changing the name NULL to uni0000 permits Glyphs to export a Variable Font from sources
+*  Support for the following Google glyph sets is complete
+     - Core
+     - Plus Optional
+     - Plus Unique
+     - Pro Unique
+     - Pro Optional
+* Support for Google glyph sets "expert_unique-glyphs" which contains small caps is next

 ### 18 April 2018 (Eben Sorkin) Merriweather v2.003

 *  Tabular Lining figures and Tabular Old Style figures added